Chinese Tea Appreciation

 5.7 Hua Qing

 ?
 I really can't relate to this one....
 It means flower green.
-Leaf that is
+Leaf that is light-green/red but has darker green.

 5.8 Jun Qi, Jun Zhen

-Uniformity of colour and tenderness.
+Uniformity of color and tenderness.

 5.9 Qian Jun

-Non uniformity of colour and tenderness.
+Non uniformity of color and tenderness.

 5.10 Kai Zhang